JsBergbau/MiTemperature2/README.md

 Gives in data.txt `sensorname,temperature,humidity,voltage,humidityCalibrated,timestamp MySensor 20.61 54 2.944 49 1582120122`

 Whereas the timestamp is in the Unix timestamp format in UTC (seconds since 1.1.1970 00:00).

+Via the --httpcallback option a formatted URL can be passed to sent the data to.
+Example
+`./LYWSD03MMC.py -d AA:BB:CC:DD:EE:FF -2p -p2 75 -o2 -4 -p1 33 -o1 -6 --name MySensor --httpcallback "http://127.0.0.1:8080/myscript?name={sensorname}&temp={temperature}&hum={humidity}&bat={batteryLevel}"`

+This will call the script at the given URL and fill in the formatted values.
+Just like the built in MQTT support this is less expensive than executing a script via the --callback option every time a measurement is received.
+Supported values are: sensorname, temperature, humidity, voltage, humidityCalibrated, batteryLevel, rssi, timestamp.

 There is an option not to report identical data to the callback.
 To distinguish between a failure and constantly the same values are read, the option takes the number after which identical measurements the data is reportet to the callback.
 Use the `--skipidentical N` for this.
 E.g. `--skipidentical 1` means 1 identical measurement is skipped, so only every second identical measurement is reportet to callback.
 I recommend numbers between 10 and 50, giving at least every minute respectively 5 minutes a call to the callback script (With 10 and 50 the actual time is slightly higher than 1 respectively 5 minutes).
 It is recommended to use the `--round` and `--debounce` option, otherwise there is a lot of noise with changing the temperature.
 See https://github.com/JsBergbau/MiTemperature2/issues/2